 With economic growth, India acquired the capacity to act on issues of primary strategic and economic concern to the United States.
 The United States, in turn, has developed a growing stake in continued Indian reform and success -- especially as they contribute to global growth, promote market-based economic policies, help secure the global commons, and maintain a mutually favorable balance of power in Asia.
 For its part, New Delhi seeks a United States that will help facilitate India's rise as a major power.

 Two successive Indian governments have pursued a strategic partnership with the United States that would have been unthinkable in the era of the Cold War and nonalignment.
 This turnaround in relations culminated in 2008, when the two countries signed a civil nuclear agreement.
-That
+That deal helped end India's nuclear isolation by permitting the conduct of civil nuclear trade with New Delhi, even though India is not a party to the Nuclear Nonproliferation Treaty.
+Important

 - Full website and iPad access